mitradranirban/font-type-tester/readme.txt

 = Can I customize the sample text? =

 Yes!
-The plugin includes a textarea where you can input any custom text to test how fonts render with your specific content.
+The plugin includes a textarea where user can input any custom text to test how fonts render with your specific content.

 = Is there a file size limit for font uploads? =